McMasterRS/ws_web-design-guide/conclusion.md

 The complete version of this demo website is available on the `final` branch of the following GitHub repo: [McMasterRS/wsr_web-design-guide](https://github.com/McMasterRS/wsr_web-design-guide).

-If you want to lean how to create and style the Next.js SPA used in this demo from scratch, please consult the [McMaster Branding in Web Development](https://mcmasterrs.github.io/lm_mac-branding) learning module.
+If you want to lean how to create and style the Next.js SPA used in this demo from scratch, please consult the [Building Modern Single-Page Applications](https://mcmasterrs.github.io/lm_mac-branding) learning module.

-If you require additional help with styling your McMaster website or if you happen to be using a different tech stack or framework that the ones covered in this workshop, please feel free to book a consultation with the Research Software Development team by emailing [rsd@mcmaster.ca](mailto:rsd@mcmaster.ca).
+If you require additional help with building your website or if you happen to be using a different tech stack or framework that the ones covered in this workshop, please feel free to book a consultation with the Research Software Development team by emailing [rsd@mcmaster.ca](mailto:rsd@mcmaster.ca).